AustinLowey/tensorflow-mnist-deep-neural-network/README.md

 | `dropout_rate`            | [0.1 - 0.5 with step=0.1]  | 0.4          | Dropout rate for regularization dropout layers |
 | `learning_rate`           | [0.0001, 0.001, 0.01]      | 0.01         | Learning rate for the optimizer |

-The results of this HPT process were then used in the data augmentation HPT in the next section.
+The results of this HPT process were then used in the subsequent data augmentation HPT in the next section.

 ### 6. CNN: Data Augmentation Hyperparameter Tuning
 The network structure-defining hyperparameters from the previous HPT were used in a new HPT, but this time focusing on data augmentation.
 The following hyperparameters were tuned with Bayesian Optimization.
-These focused on spatial augmentations, such as rotating, zooming, and translating images.
-The dropout and learning rate from the previous experiment were not re-used, in order to allow greater flexibility during this second HPT.
+These new hyperparameters focused on spatial augmentations, such as rotating, zooming, and translating images.
+The dropout and learning rate were also used again as hyperparameters, in order to allow greater flexibility during this second HPT.

 | Hyperparameter            | Range                                 | Best            | Description |
 |---------------------------|---------------------------------------|-----------------|-------------|